JHPark25/DiscriminologyDocs/docs/source/backend.rst

 #############

 The admin panel is for Discriminology staff to interact with the database through a graphical interface.
-All the code is contained within the ``admin`` folder.
+All the code is contained within the ``backend/admin`` folder.
 Currently, there is only one user with access to the admin panel.
 However, with that account, more accounts can be added by adding to the ``admin_users`` table in the admin panel.

 The ``dashboard.tsx`` file is the TypeScript file that renders the homepage of the admin panel.
 Here, the boxes that are displayed for each of the tables are